joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-005.rst

 |

-Example 9: bruteforce of sysadmin password
+예제 9: sysadmin 패스워드 무작위 공격
 --------------------------------------------------------------------------------------------

 To bruteforce the sysadmin password, we can leverage the fact that OPENROWSET needs proper credentials to successfully perform the connection and that such a connection can be also "looped" to the local DB Server.
 Combining these features with an inferenced injection based on response timing, we can inject the following code: